Vision insurance: How it can save you money

 Questions About Discount Vision Plans:

-- To whom do I pay the discount amounts?
-The vision insurance company?
-A primary care provider?
-Each provider separately?
+To whom do I pay the discounted amounts?
+Do I remit payment to the vision insurance company, the eye care provider or both?

 Questions About Out-of-Network Providers: